Raising children who can think for themselves is important. Learn two effective strategies to raise a child who can think critically.

 - 3 Reasons You Shouldn’t Rush a Toddler

 Tell me in the comments: Do you find yourself stepping in to solve your child’s problems?
-How can you keep the conversation going by asking critical thinking questions?
+How can you raise a child who can think critically?